 Portions of this study were funded under a California Solar Initiative (CSI) Grant Agreement titled "Advanced Modeling and Verification for High Penetration PV."
 The California Public Utilities Commission is the Funding Approver, Itron is the Program Manager, and PG&E is the Funding Distributor.
 Thanks to Ben Norris (Clean Power Research) who designed, implemented, and operated the mobile irradiance network and provided valuable comments on the paper.
-Thanks to Jay Apt (Carnegie Mellon University), Andrew Mills (Lawrence Berkeley Labs), Sophie Pelland (Natural Resources Canada), Jeff Ressler (Clean Power Research), and Ken Zweibel (George Washington University) for their comments.
+Thanks to Jeff Ressler (Clean Power Research) for his comments.
 Opinions expressed herein are those of the authors only.